numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ------------

-This section is informative, rather than normative -- it documents the consensus of a number of 3rd party libraries on how the ``@`` and ``@@`` operators will be implemented.
+This section is informative, rather than normative -- it documents the consensus of a number of libraries that provide array- or matrix-like objects on how the ``@`` and ``@@`` operators will be implemented.
 Not all matrix-like data types will provide all of the different dimensionalities described here; in particular, many will implement only the 2d or 1d+2d subsets.
+But ideally whatever functionality is available will be consistent with this.

 The recommended semantics for ``@`` are:

 * 0d (scalar) inputs raise an error.
-Scalar * matrix multiplication is a mathematically and algorithmically distinct operation from matrix @ matrix multiplication, and should go through ``*`` instead of ``@``.
-(This is consistent with both existing Python conventions for ``*``: in the dominant convention, ``*`` refers to elementwise multiplication with broadcasting [#broadcasting], and in the minority convention, ``*`` is currently used for both scalar and matrix multiplication, decided on a call-by-call basis.)
+Scalar * matrix multiplication is a mathematically and algorithmically distinct operation from matrix @ matrix multiplication; scalar * matrix multiplication should go through ``*`` instead of ``@``.

-* 1d vector inputs are promoted to 2d by appending a '1' to the shape on the appropriate side, the operation is performed, and then this added dimension is removed from the output.
-The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return vectors; vector @ vector returns a scalar.
+* 1d vector inputs are promoted to 2d by appending a '1' to the shape on the appropriate side, performing the operation, and then removing this added dimension from the output.
+The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return 1d vectors; vector @ vector returns a scalar.
 This is clearer with examples.
-If ``arr(2, 3)`` represents a 2x3 array, and ``arr(3)`` represents a 1d vector with 3 elements, then:
+If ``arr(2, 3)`` represents a 2x3 array, and ``arr(3)`` represents a 1d vector with 3 elements,
+  then:

   * ``arr(2, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (2, 1), i.e., a column vector.